-In 1996, as part of the California Condor Recovery Program, The Peregrine Fund, in cooperation with state and federal agencies, began releasing California condors (Gymnogyps californianus) to northern Arizona.
-Each year since, 8 to 15 captive bred condors, (and a total of eleven wild-hatched young) have been added to the population.
-Fiftyone birds have died or gone missing, and 10 have been returned to captivity.
-By the early 2000s, lead poisoning had become, and remains today, the leading cause of death.
-Our studies have shown that bullet fragments in the discarded remains of rifle-harvested game are the principle source of exposure.
-In 2005, The Arizona Game and Fish Department instituted a lead awareness campaign and distributed premium non-lead (copper) ammunition to deer hunters in northern Arizona.
-In each of the past three years, over 80% of hunters have voluntarily helped to reduce lead available to scavengers on the Kaibab Plateau through the use of non-lead ammunition and gut pile removal.
-Although lead levels have decreased slightly, lead exposure and lead-caused deaths continue.
-Radio-tracking data suggest that the continued exposure is in part associated with the population's recent tendency to forage in southern Utah during the summer and fall, including the hunting seasons.
+Information on the distribution and breeding status of colonial waterbirds is important for defining conservation actions in Utah.
+The U.S. Fish and Wildlife Service is currently coordinating a three-year survey of colonial waterbirds in 11 western states.
+In In 1996, as part of the California Condor Recovaccordance with this effort, we surveyed the entire ery Program, The Peregrine Fund, in cooperation state of Utah, excluding the Great Salt Lake, in May with state and federal agencies, began releasing California condors (Gymnogyps californianus) to and June of 2009 and 2010.
+The state was divided into a northern and southern region by following northern Arizona.
+Each year since, 8 to 15 captive the southern boundaries of Uintah, Carbon, Sanbred condors, (and a total of eleven wild-hatched pete, and Juab counties.
+The first year of the projyoung) have been added to the population.
+Fiftyone birds have died or gone missing, and 10 have ect surveyed the northern region and the second year the southern region.
+The goal of the survey been returned to captivity.
+By the early 2000s, lead poisoning had become, and remains today, the was to identify and characterize colonial waterbird nesting locations within each region of the leading cause of death.
+Our studies have shown state.
+Information collected included geographic that bullet fragments in the discarded remains of location, species composition, number of adults, rifle-harvested game are the principle source of number of nests, and number of juveniles at each exposure.
+In 2005, The Arizona Game and Fish Desite.
+During the survey we located and recorded partment instituted a lead awareness campaign and the distributions of 17 colonial water bird species. distributed premium non-lead (copper) ammunition Great Blue Herons (Ardea herodias) were the most to deer hunters in northern Arizona.
+In each of the widespread breeding species, followed by Western past three years, over 80% of hunters have voluntarily helped to reduce lead available to scavengers Grebes (Aechmophorus occidentalis) and California Gulls (Larus californicus).
+California Gulls had the on the Kaibab Plateau through the use of non-lead ammunition and gut pile removal.
+Although lead largest breeding colonies recorded, with several consisting of over 5,000 nests.
+The distribution of levels have decreased slightly, lead exposure and lead-caused deaths continue.
+Radio-tracking data breeding species, colony size as well as habitat associated with the colonies will be reported. suggest that the continued exposure is in part associated with the population's recent tendency to forage in southern Utah during the summer and fall, including the hunting seasons.
 As a result of these findings, the Utah Division of Wildlife has implemented a lead awareness program similar to the Arizona effort.